ujjwalraj16/EmotionLens/README.md

 # 🔍 EmotionLens

 EmotionLens is an end-to-end deep learning application that detects emotions from text in real time.
-Built with a CNN trained on the GoEmotions dataset (28 emotion classes), it features a Streamlit frontend and a Flask REST API backend.
+Built using CNN trained on the GoEmotions dataset (28 emotion classes).

 ---